CoLRev-Environment/colrev/colrev/ops/built_in/search_sources/ieee.md

 ## Add the search source

+Download search results and store in `data/search/` directory.

 Data can be retrieved with the URL from the [https://www.ieee.org/](https://ieeexploreapi.ieee.org/api/v1/search/articles?parameter&apikey=).
 Add the URL as follows:

 ```